amos/amos-js/README.md

 button.update({ amount: "7500" });
 ```

+Apple Pay uses the same express-checkout flow and options — swap `mountAmosGooglePayButton` for `mountAmosApplePayButton`.
+When Apple Pay Code opens in a separate window, the SDK shows a host-page waiting overlay and tears it down when the session ends.

 ## Understanding the flow for creating and confirming setup intents

 Setup intents are used to save payment methods for future use (e.g. recurring payments, subscriptions) without charging the customer immediately.
 The flow is identical to a payment intent, except: